Sunday, November 20, 2016

 Would I recommend this at 5.75 out of 12 mugs?

-I really like the story of the young entrepreneur breaking out with something different, yet as a root beer lover, this is a beverage I would look twice before making a purchase.
-However, if you want to try a dry beverage that would give you the sensation of drinking a solid tea with honey, give it a try!
+While I appreciate the narrative of the young entrepreneur’s innovative breakthrough, as a root beer enthusiast, I would exercise caution before making a purchase.
+Nevertheless, if you are seeking a dry beverage that evokes the sensation of consuming a solid tea infused with honey, I recommend giving it a try.

 OTHER RATINGS